-One of the main concerns or problems associated with surrogacy is, whether or not this procedure is fair to the surrogate mother?
+One of the main concerns or problems associated with surrogacy is whether or not this procedure is fair to the surrogate mother.
 It is generally feared that the surrogate mother may become attached to the baby she is carrying.
-However, if proper bonding and relationship with the commissioning couple is maintained throughout the pregnancy, this problem can be kept at bay.
+However, if a proper relationship with the commissioning couple is maintained throughout the pregnancy, this problem can be kept aat bay.

 The surrogacy cost can vary and depends on various factors, such as: